Huntley (singer)

-Michael Huntley (born March 15, 1990), aka Huntley, is an American blues rock singer-songwriter.
-He is the winner of season 24 of the American talent competition show The Voice, He competed on the team coached by Niall Horan, giving Horan his second win as a coach on the show.
+Michael Huntley (born May 26, 1990), aka Huntley, is an American blues rock singer-songwriter.
+He is the winner of season 24 of the American talent competition The Voice, He competed on the team coached by Niall Horan, giving Horan second consecutive win as a coach on the show.

 Life and career

 Huntley is originally from Spring Hill, Florida and he moved to Fredericksburg, Virginia.
 Huntley briefly moved to Nashville to pursue a career in music but went back to Fredericksburg prior to auditioning for The Voice.
-He has two children: a daughter, Stella; and a son, Michael Jr.
+He has three children: a daughter, Stella; a son, Michael Jr.; and a daughter, Willow.

-Prior to winning The Voice, he auditioned for the 14th season of American Idol, making it to the Hollywood rounds.
+Before winning The Voice, he auditioned for the 14th season of American Idol, making it to the Hollywood rounds.
 He was never shown performing on the broadcast.

 2022–present: "Holdin' On", The Voice

 In 2022, Huntley independently released his debut single, "Holdin' On".